beeshnik/Schedule-JC/README.md

 # Schedule-JC
-Schedule app on Jetpack Compose
+Schedule app for android by HSE Perm Helper developers